All Episodes

 The hard line taken by the leaders has already cost the party.

-This is the supposed the conservative hard line.
+This is the conservative hard line.

-This is they're saying there has been a conservative hard line taken by the party.
+They're saying there has been a conservative hard line taken by the party.

-I would like to see it, because it is non-existent.
+I would like to see it because it is non-existent.

 There has not been a conservative hard line taken by the party.